The ultimate guide to administrative tasks and duties

 • Organizing office equipment and inventory

-• Creating itineraries for managers
+• Creating travel itineraries

 • Forward planning